zaoyang/30-days-of-vue/day-04/day-04.md

 # Vue Directives

-The last article was a little heavy on discussion.
-In this article, we’ll dive into more code examples by addressing some important native **directives**.
+> The last article was a little heavy on discussion.
+In today's article, we’ll dive into more code examples by addressing some important native Vue **directives**.

-A **Vue directive** is essentially a special type of command that can be added to HTML content and often appears as a prefixed HTML attribute.
-We’ll first revisit the **v-on** directive since we’ve used it in one of the earlier articles.
+A Vue directive is essentially a special type of command that can be added to HTML content and often appears as a prefixed HTML attribute.
+We’ll first revisit the **v-on** directive since we’ve already used it in one of the earlier articles.

 ## Event Handling with v-on